enoweb |

 The amplified ensemble Icebreaker, with BJ Cole on pedal steel guitar, will be accompanied by original footage of the Moon landings from For All Mankind director Al Reinert projected onto the giant screen of the Science Museum IMAX cinema.
 The concerts will also feature performances by experimental artists Douglas Benford and Iris Garrelfs of new (non-Eno) material based on recordings from space, which will take place in the Science Museum's Making the Modern World gallery (home to the Apollo 10 Command Module).

-The Australian has a report on Brian's Keynote Address for the Luminous Festival.
+Australian has a report on Brian's Keynote Address for the Luminous

 - The Australian